emceelam/Multi-Chat-C/README.md

 # NAME

-multi_chat - A socket-based multi-client chat
+multi_chat_c - A socket-based multi-client chat written with C code

 # SYNOPSIS

-open terminal
+Open terminal

     make all
     ./server

-from other terminal
+From other terminal

     telnet 127.0.0.1 4021

-from yet another terminal
+From yet another terminal

     telnet 127.0.0.1 4021

-start typing text in your telnet sessions
+Start typing text in your telnet sessions.
+Typing "quit" will cause the connection to terminate.
+Typing nothing for 10 seconds will cause connection to terminate.

 # DESCRIPTION

 This is a socket-based multi-client chat that echoes one user's chat to other user's chat telnet sessions.

 # FEATURES